 Level I - A complaint regarding the placement or education of a homeless child or youth shall first be presented orally and informally to the LEA's homeless coordinator.
-If the complaint is not promptly resolved, the complainant may present a formal written
+If the complaint is not promptly resolved, the complainant may present a formal written complaint (grievance) to the homeless coordinator.

-Academy for Integrated Arts Board Policies - May 23, 2024 Policies were adapted from ©2016, 2019, 2020, 2021, 2022, 2023 & 2024 Missouri Charter Public School Association's Model Policies. complaint (grievance) to the homeless coordinator.
 The written charge must include the following information: date of filing, description of alleged grievances, the name of the person or persons involved and a recap of the action taken during the informal charge state.
 Within five (5) working days after receiving the complaint, the coordinator shall state a decision in writing to the complainant, with supporting evidence and reasons.
 In addition, the coordinator will inform the Executive Director or his/her designee of the formal complaint and the disposition.